 Incoming freshman or transfer students

-If you have language skills equivalent to two years of college-level instruction, you may try to test out of your CLA Second Language Requirement by attempting the LPE prior to taking your first language course at U of M.
+If you have language skills equivalent to two years (or four semesters) of college-level instruction, you may try to test out of your CLA Second Language Requirement by attempting the LPE prior to taking your first language course at the University of Minnesota.

 If you pass the LPE, you fulfill your CLA Second Language Requirement and may register for third-year language courses.

-If you do not pass the LPE, your language requirement is to earn a C- or better in a fourth semester course.
+If you do not pass the LPE, your language requirement is to earn a C- (or S) or better in a fourth semester course.

-For course placement into French, German, and Spanish, you need to take the Entrance Proficiency Test (EPT) in order to place into the correct language course.
-The EPT is the prerequisite for taking second-year language courses in French, German, and Spanish and will place you into the correct course.
+For course placement into French, German, Hindi, Somali, Spanish or Urdu: You need to take the Entrance Proficiency Test (EPT) in order to place into the correct language course.
+The EPT is the prerequisite for taking second-year language courses (1003 or 1004 in French, German, or Spanish) or the accelerated course (SMLI 1225 for Somali).
+Vietnamese is available as a self-assessment and proficiency tool.

-For course placement into other languages, you need to contact the appropriate language department and follow their course placement procedures.
-Visit Languages at the UMN for a list of languages offered at the University of Minnesota Twin Cities, including American Sign Language.
+For course placement into languages without an EPT: You need to contact the appropriate language department and follow their course placement procedures.
+Visit Course Placement for Languages to learn more.